enzo-project/enzo-dev/doc/manual/source/parameters/problemtypes.rst

 ``RotatingSphereNFWMass`` (external)
     The mass of the NFW halo within R200 in solar masses.
+    Default: 1.0e+7 M_sun
 ``RotatingSphereNFWConcentration`` (external)
     The NFW Concentration parameter, defined as virial radius over scale radius (R200/Rs).
+    Default: 2.0
 ``RotatingSphereCoreRadius`` (external)
     Radius of the core region in code units.
 The core radius is used as the break in the density profile.
 Gas within the core is set up in HSE, while outside the core temperature increases adiabatically with density.
+    Default: 16 pc
 ``RotatingSphereCentralDensity`` (external)
-    This is the scaling density for the density profile.
-The density profile is defined as rho(r) = rho_center * (r/Rc)^-alpha * (1+r/Rc)^(alpha-beta) where rho_center is this
-    parameters, Rc is the core radius, alpha is the core exponent (below) and beta is the outer exponent (also below).
+    This is the scaling density for the density profile in code units.
+The density profile is defined as rho(r) = rho_center * (r/Rc)^-alpha * (1+r/Rc)^(alpha-beta) where rho_center is this parameters, Rc is the core radius, alpha is the core exponent (below) and beta is the outer exponent (also below).
+    Default: 1
 ``RotatingSphereCoreDensityExponent`` (external)
     The density scaling exponent in the core.
 Within the core, density approximately goes as (r/Rc)^-alpha, were alpha is this parameter.
+    Default: 0.1
 ``RotatingSphereOuterDensityExponent`` (external)
     The density scaling exponent in the outer regions.
 Outside of the core, density approximately goes as (r/Rc)^-beta, were alpha is this parameter.
+    Default: 2.5
 ``RotatingSphereExteriorTemperature`` (external)
     This is the temperature in K of gas outside the sphere, defined as the region where density would drop below the critical density.
+    Default: 200.0
 ``RotatingSphereSpinParameter`` (external)
     The Baryonic spin parameter, defined as Lambda = (J * abs(E)^(1/2)) / (G M^(5/2)),
     where J is the total (gas) angular momentum, E is the binding energy of the gas due to the gas and dark matter, M is the gas mas, and G is the gravitational constant.
     All quantities are defined relative to the edge of the sphere defined above.
+    Default: 0.05
 ``RotatingSphereAngularMomentumExponent`` (external)
     This is the power law index of the scaling relation for specific angular momentum as a function of mass enclosed. l scales as (M/M_T)^chi where chi is this parameter.
+    Default: 0.9
 ``RotatingSphereUseTurbulence`` (external)
     0 = No Turbulence, 1 = Use Turbulence.
 If using turbulence, you need a file called turbulence.in, which can be generated using the file turbulence_generator.py in the RotatingSphere problem in the run directory.
+    Default: 0
 ``RotatingSphereTurbulenceRMS`` (external)
     The RMS velocity of the turbulence is normalized to some fraction of the virial sound speed of the halo, as determined from the virial temperature of the halo.
 This parameter is that fraction.
 If RotatingSphereUseTurbulence == 0, this parameters is ignored.
+    Default: 0.01
 ``RotatingSphereRedshift`` (external)
     The redshift is mainly used to determine the critical density of the universe.
 The problem generator assumes a cosmology with Omega_L=0.7, Omega_M = 0.3, and H0 = 70 km/s/mpc.
 Small variations in cosmology should not have a large effect on the properties of the sphere.
+    Default: 20.0

 .. _zeldovichpancake_param: